 Author: Luke Mitchell

-I cover what people actually go out and do across DFW, from major events and new venues to weekend staples and underrated local spots.
-I focus on what’s worth the time, the money, and the drive, and what isn’t.
+I cover what people go out and do across DFW, from major events and new venues to weekend festivals and underrated local spots.
+I focus on what’s worth the time, the money and the drive and what isn’t.
 If it shapes how the city spends its nights or weekends, I’m on it.

 Down The Block The Fort Worth Museum of Science and History has become more than a school field trip stop.
 It is evolving into one of the most strategic cultural anchors in North Texas.
 Families are not just visiting.
 They are building routines around it.
 Located in the Cultural District, the museum sits steps from the Will Rogers complex and across from the National Cowgirl Museum.
 Its footprint feels expansive the moment you walk up to the glass façade.
 Inside, the air hums with conversation and moving exhibits.
 This is not a nostalgia play.
 It is a modern institution leaning…